Fritidsresor/cf-graphql/README.md

 # cf-graphql

 A repo forked from Contentfuls GraphQL resolving repo, used in cms-contentful-graphql.
 The most major addition made from us is the addition of basePages which made writing queries in cms-contentful-graphql much easier.
+Another larger change have been to fetch data from cms-contentful-cache instead of Contentful.

 # Original Contentful documentation from their now archived repo
 [![travis build status](https://img.shields.io/travis/contentful-labs/cf-graphql.svg)](https://travis-ci.org/contentful-labs/cf-graphql)